Vegan B12

 - Why is vitamin B12 important?
 It prevents anemia and keeps our nervous system healthy.
 A lack of vitamin B12 may lead to nerve and brain damage.

 - It’s pretty simple: Studies show time and time again that vegans have low B12 levels if they do not take a supplement, and have sufficient B12 levels when they do.
 So, the solution is simple – just take B12.
-It should be noted that vitamin B12 deficiency also prevails in humans who eat meat, especially in people over 50 years old, due to its complex absorption mechanism.
+It should be noted that vitamin B12 deficiency also prevails in people who eat meat, especially in people over 50 years old, due to its complex absorption mechanism.
 It’s also important to know that vitamin B12 supplements typically have no side effects.
 They are water-soluble and have no tolerable upper intake level, so don’t worry about taking B12 supplements if you don’t have a deficiency – they don’t build up or pose a health risk.

 - Which type of supplement is best?
 All the supplements on the market are suitable, and they all typically contain high dosages of the vitamin (500-5000 mcg) because of its complex absorption mechanism.